CiarenceW/BepInSbox/README.md

 A barebones custom Doorstop implementation is also present, used to load a .NET host, which in turn is used to load BepInS&x.

+## Installing
+Extract the .zip to the game's root folder, nethost.dll and xinput1_4.dll should be next to the game's .exe, with the BepInEx folder's structure intact.

 ## Writing plugins
 A basic BepInS&x plugin looks like this:
 ```CS